stickaround/Netric_Backend/README.md

     http://www.docker.com/products/overview

-2. Build the environment
+2. Build the environment (in linux/mac)

     ./server/build-dev.sh

-3. Run dev environment
+3. Run dev environment (in linux/mac)

     ./start-dev.sh

 4. Load netric in the browser

     http://devel.netric.com

+If you are using windows then you'll need to open the scripts and run the commands manually.
+We have not yet created scripts for windows but feel free to add them if you want :)

 That's all there is to it, you should now be able to navigate to devel.netric.com on your workstation.